fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 #### Next Steps

-Simply add the Tapped function from the fyne.Tappable interface
+Simply add the Tapped method from the fyne.Tappable interface

 ```go
 var _ fyne.Tappable = (*MyWidget)(nil) // This just checks the Tappable interface